 Why Choose Soapstone for Your Kitchen Countertop

-The Different Looks You Can Achieve with a Soapstone Kitchen Countertop
+Different Soapstone Looks You Can Achieve

 If you like the deep rich color of soapstone and love to see the prominent natural veining then the oil soapstone finish should be your choice.
 To achieve this look you will need to apply periodical coats of mineral oil to the stone until it develops a permanent patina.
 You also have the ability to reverse this look by removing the mineral oil.